vanessa-hu/on-track/README.md

     We started working on giving users the ability to change the goals that they initially set, in case their goals change after that month is over.
     We would also create a summary section in the binary_month.html and numeric_month.html that displays how many days in the month the user has logged that they completed their goal or the average number obtained per days logged in the month.
-    We wanted to add a third type of habit
+    We wanted to add a third type of habit, a sliding scale, as well as a mood tracker.

 This documentation is to be a user’s manual for your project.
 Though the structure of your documentation is entirely up to you,